JeanHuguesRobert/StructEnv/README.md

         C-style escapes MUST be supported.

     3.9.
 Friendly constants
+        Constants should be recognized in a flexible, case-insensitive manner to enhance usability.
+        The following are recognized as special values:
+        - Boolean True:
-        There is more than one style spirit. t, true, True, TRUE, on, On, ON, ... n, nil, void, null, undefined, NULL, ...
+          t, true, True, TRUE, on, On, ON, y, yes, Yes, YES
-        " prefix to force text type.
+        - Boolean False:
+          f, false, False, FALSE, off, Off, OFF, n, no, No, NO
+        - Null:
+          n, nil, void, null, undefined, NULL, none, None, NONE, -
+        - Empty String: "", empty, Empty, EMPTY
+        - A " prefix forces a value to be treated as a string, overriding type inference.
+        Implementations SHOULD output a consistent subset (e.g., true, false, void, "") for clarity.

 4. Parsing Rules